desatur/SteamRecentActivityHours/README.md

 # SteamRecentActivityHours
-Launches all steam games and apps for farming Activity Hours on profilr
+Launches all steam games and apps for farming Activity Hours on profile.

+Script i just made in node.js to launch all games and apps in steam libray, results farming Activity Hours on Steam profile (1000+ Hours in a 3 days)

+Make sure you installed steam-user from npm

+Edit the script, replace the "your username" with your username and "your password" with your password